Olex2/Olex2Manual/GettingAroundOlex2/command_line_options.md

 Frequently used command-line options

 ------  ----------------------------------------------------------------
 refine	Refines the structure.
-The number of cycles and peaks can be set: refine 4 5 will ask for four cycles and return 5 peaks.
+The number of cycles and peaks can be set: 'CODE refine 4 5' will ask for four cycles and return 5 peaks.

 name	Change the atom types of the selected atoms